W-4 allowances is a common topic of confusion. PriorTax is here to help.

-If you are filling out a W-4 and have no idea how many allowances to claim, you’re not alone.
-Most people don’t know how to fill out a W-4.
-However, it’s very important to be aware of the number of allowances you claimed or plan to claim, or you may end up having to pay a lot in taxes.
+If you are filling out a W-4 Form and have no idea how many allowances to claim, you’re not alone.
+In fact, most people don’t know how to fill out a W-4.

 The W-4 form determines how much tax is withheld from your paycheck each pay period.
 That means, if there too much tax withheld throughout the year, you’ll end up receiving a tax refund when filing your taxes.
 The opposite is also true.
 If too little tax is withheld from your paycheck, you’ll end up having to pay taxes later on.

 What determines the number of allowances to claim?

 The number of allowances you claim on your W-4 is dependent on your life circumstances.
 It depends on the number of jobs you have, if you’re married or single and how many children and personal exemptions you have along with your stance in the federal tax table.

 The following explanations will help you determine how many allowances to claim.
 Another great tool is the IRS Withholding Calculator.
 The W-4 allowance calculator determines your withholding based on your specific life details.

 I’m single and have no kids, how many allowances should I claim?